TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

          -  9200:9200
          -  5044:5044

-- Enable to docker to start on boot so that it runs each time the machine is booted and should not need to be started.
+- Enable to docker to start on boot so that it runs each time the machine is booted and the Elk Containg should not need to be started each time.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.